clem0316/clem0316/README.md

 Welcome to my profile !

 My name is Clément,
-After 20 years of marriage with the cinema, I am now passionate about the code!
+After 20 years of marriage with the cinema, I am now passionate about the code !

 &#127909; &#10145; &#127979;    :desktop_computer:  &#128284;       &#11088; APPRENTICESHIP &#11088;